PhiTux/schoco/README.md

 ### Option A: *Localhost*
 Install gitea using the docker-compose.yml file from this repo.
 You can choose to set gitea public available via browser, but actually that's not necessary and you can skip reverse-proxying gitea -> it's enough to have it only available at localhost.

 If you used the docker-compose.yml from this repo, then you'll need to do a second step **only once for installation**.
-Run the following command to create the git-user (adapt username and password):
+Run the following command to create the git-user (use a better password!):
 `docker exec --user 1000 gitea gitea admin user create --admin --username schoco --password schoco1234 --email schoco@example.com`

 ### Option B: *External instance (public available)*

 Host your gitea-instance anywhere (secured by TLS!!) and connect to it.
-This might lead to a speed drop caused by increased latency.
+This will lead to a speed drop caused by increased latency, since every file sadly needs a separate API-call.

 ## 2) Frontend (Vite 4 + Vue 3)
 `cd frontend`